SMARTNET MOBILITY SECURITY +

 The proposed system is ideal for the rapid recharge of buses; passenger service vehicles (PSVs).
 That could mean clean cities, free of particulates where lung cancer is at its worst.
 The same cartridge system will work just as well in trucks, where they are both (in effect) heavy goods vehicles (HGVs) variations with parts commonality in terms of axles and chassis members.

-MODEL 1:20 - April 6 2020, a model of the service station is under construction, shown here with two Mercedes articulated container trucks inside.
+MODEL 1:20 - April 6 2020, a model of the service station was under construction (seen above) but was shelved again due to unhelpful policies.
 We are using plywood for the building and some of the working parts - that cannot be shown due to patent law prohibiting prior publication.
 The Automated & Electric Vehicle Act 2018, makes it law in England that provision must be made for charging and refuelling of electric vehicles at service stops.
 This system would more accurately be described as a refuelling point - since the energy exchanges for trucks and cars are virtually instant.
 The building can be a quarter this size for city locations where space is limited.
 But for load levelling purposes, the larger the capacity of stored electricity, the more efficient the grid.
 Copyright photograph © 6 April 2020, Cleaner Ocean Foundation.

 BUSES, COACHES & TRUCKS - One size fits all.
 No need for overhead cables like the trams and trolleybuses of old, and most existing vehicles might be converted.
 All you need is the service station.
 These low cost flatpack stations also service vans and cars, while they provide load leveling mobility security.